We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The author, Dr. John Duffy, is a clinical psychologist and podcaster with a more-than-20-year-old practice.

-The book has a 4.6-star average rating on Amazon, and the Kindle and paperback versions are available for between $9 and $12.
+The book has a 4.6-star average rating on Amazon, and the Kindle and paperback versions are available for around $16.
+Audiobooks and audio CDs are available.

 The Happiness Trap: How to Stop Struggling and Start Living: A Guide to ACT aims to help individuals free themselves from depression, anxiety, and insecurities.

 The book has a rating of 4.6 out of 5 stars on Amazon, and it costs about $14 on Kindle and $20 in paperback.
 An audiobook is available.

 Best for self-kindness: Self-Compassion: The Proven Power of Being Kind to Yourself